brucew/xkcd-287/readme.md

 2. The solution can be reached through combination of items

 This works most of the time but will not work if the solution to the menu requires uses _both_ repetition and combination.

+*How could I optimize this, you ask?* I could use a brute force combination checker that multiplies every item on the menu by an arbitrary value.
+This would take more processor power, but would allow for more solutions via combination.

 How to run the script
 ===